nimrodlahav/Mental-Imagery-in-Multimodal-Models/README.md

-# Mental Imagery in Multimodal Models
+# Mental Imagery in Vision-Language Models

 This code collects feed-forward activations from a LLaVA (vision-language) model on COCO images and saves them to Parquet for analysis.